Knowledge base

 - Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click on the action menu â‹® located to the right of the application to uninstall.
+- Click on the action menu â‹® located to the right of the application to be uninstalled.

 - Click on the trash can icon to delete the application: